Topic 3.9: Recommending a project

 To do this, we use a technique called multi-criteria analysis (MCA).

-As the name suggests, multi-criteria analysis can include any decision-making factor (or criterion); however, some logical ones for inclusion in the business case are:
+As the name suggests, multi-criteria analysis can include any decision-making factor (or criterion).

 Net financial impact

 The purpose of MCA is to give each criterion a score – it can be out of three, five, ten, or whatever scale you like – so that when you add each criterion score for each option, you are left with an obvious winner.